jo56/cosmos-network-visualizations/README.md

 An interactive web application featuring 10 highly complex and massive network visualizations built with [cosmos.gl](https://github.com/cosmosgl/graph), a GPU-accelerated graph visualization library.

-## Features

-- 🚀 **10 Complex Network Visualizations** - Each with unique topologies and thousands of nodes
-- 🎨 **Seamless Switching** - Switch between visualizations instantly in your browser
-- ⚡ **GPU-Accelerated** - Powered by WebGL for smooth performance with large networks
-- 🖱️ **Interactive** - Drag nodes, zoom, pan, and explore the networks
-- 📱 **Responsive** - Works on desktop and modern browsers

 ## Network Types

 1. **Scale-Free Network** - Barabási–Albert model with preferential attachment